wso2-attic/product-bps/README.txt

 console to deploy, manage and view processes in addition to managing and viewing process instances.

-WSO2 BPS is developed on top of the WSO2 Carbon platform and all the existing capabilities of Enterprise Service Bus(ESB) and Application Server(AS) can be applied to business processes.
-For example securing business processes and throttling requests to business processes.

 Key Features
 ------------

 * Deploying Business Processes written in compliance with WS-BPEL 2.0 Standard and BPEL4WS 1.1 standard.
 * Deploying Business Processes written in compliance with a frequently used subset of BPMN 2.0 standard.
 * Support for Human Interactions in BPEL Processes with WS-Human Task and BPEL4People.